UniversalDependencies/UD_Esperanto-Prago/README.md

 # Summary

-UD Esperanto-Prago is the Universal Dependencies syntax annotation on Manifesto de Prago (Prague Manifesto).
+UD Esperanto-Prago is the Universal Dependencies syntax annotation on Manifesto de Prago (Prague Manifesto) and Deklaratio pri Homaranismo.

 # Introduction